victor-lf/etch-a-sketch/README.md

 # etch-a-sketch

 This project is based on the toy "Etch A Sketch" and was made with HTML, CSS, and JavaScript.
 It is nothing more than a screen and a button to reset the drawing.
-The "screen" is made of a container div containing a grid of square divs implemented with **CSS Grid**.
+The screen is made of a container div containing a grid of square divs implemented with **CSS Grid**.
 The divs of the grid change color as the user hovers the cursor over them, creating a pixelated trail.
 That's it.

 The script has 3 functions: